volkandindar/agartha/README.md

 ## 403 Bypass
 HTTP 403 Forbidden status code indicates that the server understands the request but refuses to authorize it.
 Essentially, it means, ‘I recognize who you are, but you lack permission to access this resource.’
 This status often points to issues like ‘insufficient permissions,’ ‘authentication required,’ or ‘IP restrictions’

+The tool addresses the common access forbidden error by employing various techniques, such as URL manipulation and request header modification.
+These strategies aim to bypass access restrictions and retrieve the desired content.

 Two Usage Cases:
 - In scenarios related to **Authentication Issues**, consider removing all session identifiers.
 Then you can test whether any sources become accessible publicly.
 This approach helps identify unauthentication accesses and ensures that sensitive information remains protected.
 - For **Privilege Escalation/Authorization** testing, retain session identifiers but limit their use to specific user roles.
 For instance, you can utilize a regular user’s session while substituting an administrative URL.
 This controlled approach allows you to assess whether privileged sources are accessible without proper roles.